RACV Logo

 Day 1: Tokyo

 This morning, hop on a boat across Ashinoko Lake, then ride the Hakone ropeway cable car to the top of the surrounding mountains.
 The area around the lake offers plenty of stunning views, and you may even catch a glimpse of Mt Fuji in the distance if weather conditions are clear.
 The afternoon is free to further explore Hakone’s mountain scenery and volcanic sites.
-Perhaps visit the boiling sulphur springs of Owakudani or Hakone Jinja Shrine with its red torii gate rising from the shore of Ashinoko Lake.
-Or, go for a walk through the hills of the famed grassland ecosystem of Sengokuhara.
-There’s also a great collection of art at the Hakone Open-Air Museum and the Pola Museum of Art – an eclectic mix that includes work by Renoir, Monet, Picasso, Van Gogh, Cezanne and Galle.
-Not what you would expect to find in a small Japanese town, right?
+Maybe visit the boiling sulphur springs of Owakudani, go for a walk through the hills of the famed grassland ecosystem of Sengokuhara or discover a collection of art at the Pola Museum of Art.

 This morning, you’ll head to the markets in Gifu prefecture – these markets have been held for over 600 years and are known for their array of high-altitude vegetables.
-Browse the stalls of seasonal produce that’s brought in from the surrounding countryside and set up by local farm women from 6 am every morning.
-Look out for the unique local style of pickles, the bags of miso wrapped in leaves, Genkotsu ame (soy bean candy), preserved fish, spices and the delicious marshmallow treat owara tamaten.
-You leader will advise a series of local's favourite snacks for you to sample as your breakfast today while you stroll through the market.
-The alpine climate and mountain waters are perfect for creating sake, so you'll also visit a local brewery for a taste of the region's prized signature drop.
+Browse the stalls of seasonal produce that’s brought in from the surrounding countryside and set up by local farm women from 7 am every morning.
+Look out for the unique local style of pickles, the bags of miso wrapped in leaves, genkotsu ame (soy bean candy), preserved fish, spices and the delicious marshmallow treat, owara tamaten.
 Then, head to Zenkoji Temple to learn how to make incense, which is believed to have purifying qualities.
 The rest of the day is free for you to explore the town at your own pace.

 Travel by express train and shinkansen to Hiroshima today.
-Depending on what time you arrive today, you may visit Hiroshima’s Peace Park this afternoon or tomorrow morning.
+When you arrive, you’ll visit Hiroshima’s Peace Park.
 The Genbaku (A-Bomb) Dome and Peace Memorial Museum stand testament to the fateful day in August 1945 when Hiroshima was chosen as target for the first ever wartime use of the atomic bomb.
 The dome was just metres from where the bomb detonated so it was able to retain its shape and the fact that it looks almost exactly as it did after the bombing has made it an enduring symbol of peace.
 The memorial park serves the same purpose, and has museums, memorials and monuments dedicated to the memory of victims.
-This evening, head out with your leader for one of the city’s signature dishes for dinner – okonomiyaki (a savoury pancake of egg, cabbage, soba noodles and meat or seafood).
+This evening, maybe head out with your leader for one of the city’s signature dishes for dinner – okonomiyaki (a savoury pancake of egg, cabbage, soba noodles and meat or seafood).

 Day 10: Kyoto